 ADR may soon become compulsory in all civil litigation disputes, after the Civil Procedure Rule Committee opened up a consultation inviting views on incorporating mandatory ADR into the CPRs.
 The consultation flows from the recent Court of Appeal judgment in James Churchill v Methyr Tydfil Borough Council [2023] EWCA Civ 1416, which held that the court could stay proceedings or order parties to “engage in a non-court- based dispute resolution process”.
 The ruling and proposed consultation may have a significant impact on litigation – increased use of ADR will have may lead to either increased or decreased costs depending on the complexity of the litigation.
 In some instances, ADR may slow down proceedings but ultimately lead to earlier settlements and lower costs.
 In others, ADR may simply increase costs by introducing a further procedural step where parties have already explored ADR as an option and failed to reach a settlement.

 Many consumers select companies based on the perceived impact that the business has on the environment.
 The result of this is an increase in false statements made by businesses in order to lure in customers that are ‘green-conscious’.
-To combat this, on 23 April 2024 the FCA published its final guidance on new anti-greenwashing rules which will apply to all FCA authorised firms from 31 May 2024.
+To combat this, on 23 April 2024 the FCA published its final guidance on new anti-greenwashing rules which will apply to all FCA authorised firms as of 31 May 2024.
 The rules require sustainable finance reference to accurately reflect the sustainable characteristics of that product or service, and not to be misleading.
-Although not enforced in the UK yet, some decisions have been made across Europe relating to this, for example in the case of Alcantara whereby an Italian court ordered the company to stop making “vague, false and non – verifiable green claims”
+Some decisions have been made across Europe relating to this, for example in the case of Alcantara whereby an Italian court ordered the company to stop making “vague, false and non – verifiable green claims”.

 Churchill v Merthyr Tydfil County Borough Council – Court has the power to stay proceedings to allow, or can actually order, parties to engage in non-court ADR.